rafaeldevvv/tic-tac-toe/README.md

 This method uses two other private methods: `#isPlayerWinning` and `#iAmWinning` - which, you can guess by the name, check if the player is winning and if the cpu itself is winning.
 They also return the position to win the game, which is necessary to stop the player or win the game.
 Both of them use the `isMarkWinning` function which verifies that a mark is winning, and, if the mark is winning, it returns the positions for the mark to win.

-This function was the most challenging one to make, I made a lot of mistakes but finally I managed to do it.
+This function was the most challenging one to make, I made a lot of mistakes, but finally, I managed to do it.
 The mark is winning if two out of three positions of a winning set have the mark placed.
 This is the implementation:

 ```js
 export function isMarkWinning(board, mark) {